-If you don’t know what type of film Piranha 3D is simply based on the title, then there’s no helping you.
-It’s interested in a few things and doing those things extremely well: being over-the-top, fun, and bloody in all senses of the word.
-The kills Alexandre Aja puts on-screen makes its R-rating seen mind boggling.
-Aja doesn’t pull his punches (similar to his previous films), but here the difference is in going more for pure fun rather than bleak horror.
-This is no soft R. It pushes the envelope.
+If you don’t know what type of film Piranha 3D is simply based on the title, there’s no helping you.
+It’s solely interested in over-the-top fun.
+The kills Alexandre Aja puts on-screen makes its R-rating mind boggling.
+Aja doesn’t pull his punches (similar to his previous films), but here the difference is Aja going more for pure fun rather than bleak horror.

 The film has been really well received so far.
 Were you at all surprised by the reviews?

 I’m really happy because a week ago I had a very tough conversation with the studio with Bob and Harvey Weinstein, which was about refusing to show the movie to press.
 I said, “Guys, we just finished it.
 We need to show the movie, because people will get it.
-People will get we went for a silly, guilty pleasure ride,” and they were so scared.
+People will get we went for a silly, guilty pleasure ride.”
+They were so scared.
 Finally, they accepted to show the movie to a couple of people.
 Now they were realizing what they weren’t expecting.
 You know, a lot of critics are really excited about the movie and have a great time watching it.
 They understood the tone of it and what we wanted to do.
 The studio wanted to present the movie as a straight type of serious movie, which is not the case.
 We are not remaking Jaws.
-We are like today’s Jaws Gone Wild (laughs).
-I’m very happy with all the amazing reviews.
+We are like today’s Jaws Gone Wild [Laughs].

 Would you say this is your most commercial film, as well?
-There’s a lot of violence, but tonally, it’s not brutal and is more openly fun.
+It’s bloody, but not in your face.

 Yeah, that’s what I was trying to explain.
 Everyone is talking about the 100,000 gallons of blood in the movie, and yes, we might’ve used more blood than any other movie before.
 But we didn’t do it in a brutal way.
 I think the violence in The Hills Have Eyes and High Tension is much more traumatic than Piranha.
 Piranha is much more for a wider audience potential.
 I really wanted have Dimension tell that to the people.
-It’s very violent, but it’s always funny and always made with a dark humor and a satirical attitude.
+It’s very violent, but it’s always funny and always made with a dark humor and satirical attitude.
 It’s something that you don’t have in usual movies.
-I loved Zombieland last year, and I thought it was such a funny movie.
-And I thought we were doing the right thing with Piranha and that we were going in the same direction.

 You’ve been labeling this as a “guilty pleasure” movie, but what do you think makes a film a guilty pleasure?